 Finding the Right Solution

 When choosing a content management method, start with the technical expertise that’s available to get you up and running.
-If there’s no one technically adventurous to help you out, then you’ll be limited to Web-site-in-a-box or hosted integrated tools.
-If you have someone adventurous and technically oriented but without specific expertise, Joomla may be a good solution.
+If there’s no one technically adventurous to help you out, then you’ll be limited to simple sitebuilder or hosted integrated tools.
+If you have someone adventurous and technically oriented but without specific expertise, a less complex CMS like WordPress or Joomla may be a good solution.